yym68686/ChatGPT-Telegram-Bot/README.md

 Another possibility is that the GROUP_LIST set is not the current group chat ID.
 Please check if GROUP_LIST is set; GROUP_LIST is the group ID, not the group name.
 The group ID starts with a minus sign followed by a string of numbers.

-- Why did I set GROUP_LIST, but others can't private chat?
+- How do the settings of GROUP_LIST, ADMIN_LIST, and whitelist affect the behavior of the bot?

-Once the GROUP_LIST environment variable is set, by default, no one can private chat with the bot, only administrators can.
-If you need others to be able to private chat with the bot, you need to add them to the ADMIN_LIST.
-Please note that administrators have higher permissions to modify the bot's configuration.
-Once GROUP_LIST is set, regardless of whether the whitelist is set, no one can chat privately with the bot except administrators.
+If whitelist is not set, everyone can use the bot.
+If whitelist is set, only users in the whitelist can use the bot.
+If GROUP_LIST is set, only groups in the GROUP_LIST can use the bot.
+If both whitelist and GROUP_LIST are set, everyone in the group can use the bot, but only users in the whitelist can privately chat with the bot.
+If ADMIN_LIST is set, only users in the ADMIN_LIST can use the /info command to change the bot's settings.
+If ADMIN_LIST is not set, everyone can use the /info command to change the bot's configuration.

 - How should I set the API_URL?